LoreBao/Click-Game-Project/README.md

 **Godzilla**: Clear entire row of Jerrys after it's cooldown **Bart Simpson** Clear every Jerrys after its cooldown

-Unlocking these two characters woul dramatically increase your progress speed, allowing you to farm more points
+Unlocking these two characters would dramatically increase your progress speed, allowing you to farm more points

 ### End-Game: Guide
 After unlocking all the characters, it is ideal to move on into unlocking the *Points Master* achievement set, which includes: